 - In a large bowl, thoroughly combine all dry ingredients (flour, baking powder, baking soda, salt, sugar) with a whisk.

-- Add wet ingredients (buttermilk, cooled melted butter, beaten eggs, and vanilla extract).
-Stir with a spoon until just incorporated.
+- Combine wet ingredients (buttermilk, cooled melted butter, beaten eggs, and vanilla extract) in a separate bowl.
+Add wet ingredients to dry ingredients and stir with a spoon until just incorporated.
 Batter will be lumpy!

 - Preheat a nonstick pan over medium-high heat for at least 5 minutes.
 Preheating your pan is key!
 Lightly grease your pan with butter (the best option) or non-stick spray.